JustinShayesteh/daily-assignments/prework/README.md

 # Welcome to Front-End Engineering!

-The following is the pre-work for the front-end class.
+The following is the pre-work for the Front-End Engineering class.
 The more you do, the more you'll get out of the cohort.
 Do not skip this vital step!

 Go through this pre-work and turn in the [pre-work survey](http://goo.gl/forms/Yzj7Xh5BvH)